rithishrao/Supply-Chain-Performance-Analytics/README.md

 ## Business Impact

-This project demonstrates how analytics can be used to:
+This analysis demonstrates how analytics can be used to:

 - Improve logistics performance
 - Monitor delivery efficiency